electrikmilk/cherrilang.org/language/custom-actions.md

 }
 ```

-This is what the compiler will generate and inject into the top of the resulting Shortcut.
+The compiler will generate this and inject into the top of the resulting Shortcut.

 Then later, when you reference the action described `add(number, number)`